 What Can Be Done to Keep Product Moving?

 Merchants Fleet understands the evolving needs of last mile clients and how to reduce the impact on the supply chain.
 To assist clients, Merchants is highlighting their short-term lease offerings on cargo vans during peak demand, eradicating the need for specific licensing and still allowing drivers and retailers the ability to deliver essential goods and services to end users, without a long-term commitment.
-In addition, Merchants has trucks and vehicles readily available to handle surges – while also having the ability in some cases to act as the DMV.
+In addition, Merchants Fleet has commercial pickup truck rentals and other vehicles readily available to handle surges – while also having the ability in some cases to act as the DMV.